Memphis1983/Memphis1983/README.md

 ### What do I do?  🔭

-As mentioned above, I am in a bootcamp and constantly learning new things everyday but I've managed to learn enough to build beautiful websites and will continue do that and will try my best to push all of my work here on regular basis.
+I'm a software engineer at 100Devs.
+Here, I primarily design & build interactive websites with responsive features and web applications using current frameworks and packages, delivering timely solutions while maintaining customer satisfaction.

-Here are some of the skills listed in order according to level starting from **Pretty Good** to **Decent** and have also listed some that I'm looking forward to pick up eventually as I progess through my bootcamp 😉
+Here are some of the skills listed in order according to level starting from **Pretty Good** to **Decent** and have also listed some that I'm looking forward to pick up eventually as I make progess 😉

 <p>